Penicillium digitatum: Human pathogenicity

 Species within the genus Penicillium do not generally cause disease in humans.
-However, being one of the most common producers of indoor moulds, certain species can become pathogenic upon long-term exposure as well as for individuals who are immunocompromised or hyper-sensitized to certain parts of the fungus.
-Spores, proteolytic enzymes and glycoproteins are amongst the components commonly reported as allergens in humans and animal models.
+However, being one of the most common producers of indoor moulds, certain species can become pathogenic upon long-term exposure, as well as for individuals who are immunocompromised or hyper-sensitized to certain parts of the fungus.
+Spores, proteolytic enzymes, and glycoproteins are amongst the components commonly reported as allergens in humans and animal models.
 Within this context, members of Penicillium have been associated with a variety of immunological manifestations such as Type 1 allergic responses, hypersensitivity pneumonitis (Type 3 responses), and immediate and delayed asthma.

-With respect to P. digitatum, this species is known to cause generalized mycosis in humans, although the incidence of such events are very low.
-Various studies have also noted a presence of circulating antibodies to the extracellular polysaccharide of P. digitatum in both human and rabbit sera.
+With respect to P. digitatum, this species is known to cause generalized mycosis in humans, although the incidence of such events is very low.
+Various studies have also noted a presence of circulating antibodies to the extracellular polysaccharide of P. digitatum, in both human and rabbit sera.
 This presence is suggested to be due to the intake of contaminated fruits and/or breathing air contaminated with extracellular polysaccharide.
 In terms of allergy testing, P. digitatum is present in various clinical allergy test formulations, testing for allergy to moulds.
-There has been one case report identifying P. digitatum as the cause of a fatal case of pneumonia through molecular methods.
+There has been one case report identifying P. digitatum as the cause of a fatal case of pneumonia, via molecular methods.

 Plant interactions

-Post-harvest decays are a main source of fruit loss following harvesting, with the most common source of Citrus fruit decay being infections caused by P. digitatum and P. italicum.
-Penicillium digitatum is responsible for 90% of citrus fruits lost to infection after harvesting and considered the largest cause of post-harvest diseases occurring in Californian citrus fruits.
-Its widespread impact relates to the post-harvest disease it causes in citrus fruits known as green rot or mould.
+Post-harvest decays are a main source of fruit loss, with the most common source of Citrus fruit decay being infections caused by P. digitatum and P. italicum.
+Penicillium digitatum is responsible for 90% of citrus fruits lost to infection after harvesting, and is considered the largest cause of post-harvest diseases occurring in California citrus fruits.
+Its widespread impact derives from the post-harvest disease it causes in citrus fruits known as green rot or mould.
 As a wound pathogen, the disease cycle begins when P. digitatum conidia germinate with release of water and nutrients from the site of injury on the fruit surface.
-After infection at 24 °C, rapid growth ensues with active infection taking place within 48 hours and initial symptom onset occurring within 3 days.
+For example, after infection at 24 °C, rapid growth ensues, with active infection taking place within 48 hours, and initial symptom onset occurring within 3 days.
 As temperature at time of infection decreases, the delay of initial symptom onset increases.
-Initial symptoms include a moist depression on the surface which expands as white mycelium colonizes much of its surface.
+Initial symptoms include a moist depression on the surface, which expands as white mycelium colonizes much of the surface.
 The centre of the mycelial mass eventually turns olive as conidial production begins.
-Near the end of the disease cycle, the fruit eventually decreases in size and develops into an empty, dry shell.
-This end result is commonly used to distinguish P. digitatum infections from those of P. italicum which produce a blue-green mould and ultimately render the fruit slimy.
+Near the end of the disease cycle, the fruit eventually decreases in size, and develops into an empty, dry shell.
+This end result is commonly used to distinguish P. digitatum infections from those of P. italicum, which produce a blue-green mould and ultimately render the fruit slimy.